 I thought about calling it “Lemon Boston Cream Pie” but it’s not really that so I’m sticking with “Lemon Cream Filled Cake”.
 It’s very good, but next time I’m going to make it with a scratch sponge cake.
 The white cake mix worked perfectly well, though.
 Plus, it calls for egg whites which is handy since the filling uses yolks.

-1 box white cake mix plus ingredients needed to make it (3 egg whites, water, oil)
+- 1 box white cake mix plus ingredients needed to make it (3 egg whites, water, oil)

-1 cup granulated sugar
+- 1 cup granulated sugar

-3 tablespoons cornstarch
+- 3 tablespoons cornstarch

 - 1 cup water

-1/3 cup lemon juice
+- 1/3 cup lemon juice

-2 egg yolks
+- 2 egg yolks

-4 ounces cream cheese, softened
+- 4 ounces cream cheese, softened

-1 tablespoon lemon zest
+- 1 tablespoon lemon zest

-1/2 cup heavy cream
+- 1/2 cup heavy cream

-1 cup heavy cream
+- 1 cup heavy cream

-1⁄3 cup reduced-fat sour cream
+- 1⁄3 cup reduced-fat sour cream

-3 tablespoons confectioners’ sugar
+- 3 tablespoons confectioners’ sugar

-Make cake mix as directed on package using ingredients called for on package.
+- Make cake mix as directed on package using ingredients called for on package.
 Pour into pan and bake for 43-45 minutes or until a toothpick inserted in cake comes out clean.
 Let the cake cool in pan for 20 minutes, then carefully invert from pan and invert again onto a rack.
 Let cake cool completely.

 - Set the pan over medium heat and cook, whisking constantly, until mixture boils and thickens.
 Cook over a steady heat, whisking constantly, for an extra minute after mixture has begun to boil.
 Remove from heat and stir in lemon zest and cream cheese.
 Stir until cheese melts.
 Set aside to cool.

-Slice cake horizontally.
+- Split cake horizontally.
 Place bottom half of cake cut side up in pan.
 Spread lemon mixture over cut cake, then top with second half of cake.
 Cover with plastic wrap and chill for 4 hours or until almost ready to serve.

-Make Frosting.
+- Make Frosting.
 Beat the heavy cream, sour cream and confectioners’ sugar in a large bowl until stiff peaks form.
 Remove side of springform pan from cake.
 You can keep the cake on it’s base.
 Spread whipped cream frosting all over the cake.